vahidhedayati/grails-jenkins-plugin/README.md

 http://localhost:8080/yourapp/jenkins
 ```

-This will load in the default (Refer to how to use)[index page] which asks a few questions in order for you to interact with an available jenkins server from within your grails application, you can also make a direct call via a taglib provided by the plugin from within your gsps (multiple times to multiple jenkins server all in one go).
+This will load in the default index page (Refer to how to use further down) which asks a few questions in order for you to interact with an available jenkins server from within your grails application, you can also make a direct call via a taglib provided by the plugin from within your gsps (multiple times to multiple jenkins server all in one go).